Dear Mr. Electrician: Tell me how to ground an outlet.

 Ground wires can be joined using standard wire connectors.
 No need to buy special connectors to connect copper ground wires and pigtails unless green connectors with the hole for a pigtail work better for your installation.

 If you have a lot of ground wires that need splicing together, allow 2″ – 3″ for the twisting together.
-As the twisted group gets bigger each additional wire will use up more slack going around.
+As the twisted group gets bigger, each additional wire will use up more slack going around the bunch.
 Use big wire connectors if necessary.

-With so many wires to join it is important to use the proper size wire connector to keep them together.
+With so many wires to join, it is important to use the proper size wire connector to keep them together.
 A wire connector too small will result in a loose connection.
-The packaging of wire connectors usually has a chart listing all of the wire combinations that a particular wire connector is approved for.
+The packaging of wire connectors usually has a chart listing all the wire combinations for which a particular wire connector is approved.

-Twist the wires tightly together using pliers to ensure a good connection before twisting on the wire connector.
+Twist the wires together using pliers to ensure a good connection before twisting the wire connector on.

-There are some types of BX cables that have an equipment grounding conductor wire inside in addition to the grounding armor.
+Some BX cables have an equipment grounding conductor wire inside in addition to the grounding armor.
 Hospital BX cable is a green armored cable with an insulated grounding conductor inside.
-It is used primarily in hospital electrical circuits which require more than one ground path.
+It is used primarily in hospital electrical circuits, which require more than one ground path.